Neo23x0/Raccine/README.md

 ## Warning

-You won't be able to run `vssadmin.exe` on this system anymore until your apply the uninstall patch `raccine-reg-patch-uninstall.reg`.
+You won't be able to run `vssadmin.exe` on a raccinated machine anymore until your apply the uninstall patch `raccine-reg-patch-uninstall.reg`.

 ## Installation